robor97/robor97.github.io/_posts/2016-05-20-A-day-in-the-life-of-a-Platform-Engineer.md

 ---
 layout: post
-title: "A day in the life of a Platform Engineer"
+title: "A day in the life of a Capgemini Platform Engineer"
 categories: cohort4
 author:
-- R O Reilly
 - Cohort 4
 meta: "cohort4"
 ---